akarhtutkaung/Cloth-and-Fluid-Simulation/README.md

 https://user-images.githubusercontent.com/76828992/197096991-bf028a13-1423-42d2-8825-e656f715cdca.mp4

 - Cloth Simulation
-  - Multiple ropes (vertically and horizontally) were attached to each others to form a cloth
+  - Multiple ropes (vertically and horizontally) were attached to each others to form a cloth.
+Each string between nodes are vertically and horizontally connected.
+The gap between nodes are narrowed down to have densed cloth.
+As interpolating nodes between nodes, cloth looks natural with the obastacle
 - 3D Simulation
   - The scene is render in 3D environment where user can move around
 - High-quality Rendering
   - The cloth uses real life texture to make it look good
 - User Interaction
-  - User can move the obstacle as well as the camera around
+  - User can move the obstacle as well as the camera around.
+The obstacle can be moving around or through the cloth by user inputs.

 https://user-images.githubusercontent.com/76828992/197096573-77a2bfca-0a2b-4ed7-aac7-8c95e9cb1db9.mp4